 Cloth And Paper Masks

 Cloth or paper masks, such as the N95, are the most effective at preventing the spread of COVID-19.
 However, Johns Hopkins Medicine recommends using thick, densely-woven cotton materials if you make a homemade mask.
-The tighter the weave, the more effective the mask.
+The tighter the weave, the more effective the cover.

 The World Health Organization (WHO) advises wearing three layers of cloth masks.
 Each layer has an essential purpose.
-The first one absorbs droplets, the second acts as a filter, and the third — a nonabsorbent material — prevents outside droplets from entering.
+The first absorbs droplets, the second acts as a filter, and the third — a nonabsorbent material — prevents outside droplets from entering.

 KN95 masks are the Chinese equivalent of N95 face masks in the US.
 Manufacturers must adhere to the regulations enforced by the Chinese government.
-This type of mask protects wearers from up to 95% of particles in the air larger than 0.3 µm.
+This mask protects wearers from up to 95% of particles in the air larger than 0.3 µm.

 KN95s have ear loops, a top border to form across your nose, fit tightly on your face, and have five layers of protection.
 Currently, the WHO has approved KN95s for prolonged use and reuse.